biggreenegg/JKEBanking/README.md

 unchecking no verify ssl - permission denied

-basic auth checked, no verify unchecked -
+basic auth checked, no verify unchecked. also testing a different link (task 90). found that only one link can be added in commit message... - permission denied

+reviewed config steps and noticed a potential error - project uuid did not have "_" at start. trying now with the "_" -